17th Greater Poland Uhlan Regiment: 1939 September Campaign

 On August 24, 1939, the regiment was mobilized, as part of Wielkopolska Cavalry Brigade (General Roman Abraham).
 Its task was to protect southwestern corner of Greater Poland.
 Following the oath and a parade in a field by Leszno, the regiment with its 1160 soldiers and 40 officers marched off to its positions near the border.

-On September 1, 1939, at app.
-8 a.m., the Germans attacked Polish uhlans stationed in Rydzyna, capturing the town.
+On September 1, 1939, at approximately 8 a.m., the Germans attacked Polish uhlans stationed in Rydzyna, capturing the town.
 When reinforcements arrived later that day, the Poles managed to push out the enemy before nightfall.

 On September 2, following the order of General Abraham, the 55th Infantry Regiment carried out the Raid on Fraustadt, while uhlans of the 17th Regiment also entered German territory.

 Since general situation of Poland worsened, the retreat of Poznań Army was ordered on September 4.
 The regiment marched towards Konin, Turek and Kutno, in the general direction of Warsaw.
 All units of the army were covered in the south by the cavalry regiments, including the 17th Regiment.
 The Greater Poland uhlans were ordered to cross the Bzura river near the village of Sobota, and then to capture Głowno.
-First line battalions of the regiment clashed with advancing Germans.
+Front-line battalions of the regiment clashed with advancing Germans.
 The enemy retreated, and the Poles advanced across the Bzura, towards the village of Walewice.
 Polish attack against German 26th Infantry Regiment (30th Infantry Division) began at 5 a.m., on September 10.
 After a fierce, hand-to hand battle, the Germans again retreated.
-Polish losses amounted to 64 KIA, while the enemy lost around 100 KIA.
+Polish losses amounted to 64 killed, while the enemy lost around 100.

 For the whole day of September 10, 1939, heavy fighting continued around the town of Głowno.
 On the next day, General Abraham decided to throw all forces available to him, in order to capture Głowno.
-His plan failed, as the Germans were the first to attack, surprising the Poles, who retreated behind the Bzura.
+His plan failed, as the Germans attacked first, surprising the Poles, who retreated behind the Bzura.

 On September 15, the so-called Operational Group of Cavalry was formed, out of the elements of Wielkopolska Cavalry Brigade and Podolska Cavalry Brigade.
 Its task was to open the road towards Warsaw, across the Kampinos Forest.
 Heavy fighting continued until September 18, when the regiment reached Palmiry.
 After a short rest, however, the uhlans were attacked again by German tanks.
 The Battle of Sieraków, as it was unofficially called, was one of the last victories of the Greater Poland Uhlans.

 During the September Campaign, the regiment lost 49 officers and 149 soldiers.